So you found out you got Bed Bugs aka “night flees”, so now what? Don’t panic, I will show you how to get rid of these pesky critters.

 - Harris HDE-8 Bed Bug Powder Diatomaceous Earth, 8oz (optional but recommended for speed of application)

-- HOSPITOLOGY Sleep Defense System – PREMIUM Zippered Mattress Encasement (also consider Zippered Box Spring Encasement, or use thick (3-6 mil) plastic and duct tape)
+- HOSPITOLOGY Sleep Defense System – PREMIUM Zippered Mattress Encasement (also order a Zippered Box Spring Encasement, or use thick (3-6 mil) plastic and duct tape)

 Go on YouTube and watch a good tutorial on how to get rid of bed bugs.
 Here’s a few good vids to help you out…